Indigenous Student Librarian program – in partnership with McGill University and Université de Montréal

 The Concordia University Library Indigenous Student Librarian program is expected to begin September 1, 2021.
 Classes at McGill and Université de Montréal usually start during the last week of August or first week of September.

-For information about admissions to the McGill University MISt. program, contact Kathryn Hubbard, Graduate Program Coordinator at email@example.com.
-For information about admission to the Université de Montréal MSI program, contact Alain Tremblay at firstname.lastname@example.org.
-The deadlines for applying for admission to the master’s programs are January 15, 2020 (McGill) and February 1, 2020 (Université de Montréal).
+For information about admissions to the McGill University MISt. program, contact Kathryn Hubbard, Administrative & Student Affairs Coordinator at firstname.lastname@example.org.
+For information about admission to the Université de Montréal MSI program, contact Alain Tremblay at email@example.com.
+The deadlines for applying for admission to the master’s programs are January 15, 2021 (McGill) and February 1, 2021 (Université de Montréal).